blofroth/pipedream/src/README.md

 ## Goals

 The main goal is for me to learn Rust better :).
 Apart from that some directions that can be explored are:
-* Can web services achieve a similar level of composeability as UNIX commands?
+* Can web services achieve a similar level of composability as UNIX commands?
   * Is that even desirable from a performance point of view?
 * Be a test bed for cloud orchestration tools (OpenShift/Kubernetes), scaling, rolling deploys